 Dental Emergency Care

 After-hours Dental Emergency Care

-For after-hours dental emergencies, patients will need to contact the Wilford Hall Ambulatory Surgical Center's Urgent Care Center at 210-292-7331.
+For after-hours dental emergencies, patients will need to contact the Wilford Hall Ambulatory Surgical Center's Family Emergency Center at 210-292-7331.

 Care will be provided to patients who have the following conditions:

 • Pain that cannot be relieved by pain medicine

 Patients with the following conditions should report to the San Antonio Military Medical Center Emergency Department:

 • Severe trauma/injury to the face or jaw